Continuous-variable quantum communication: Preliminaries

 where the state parameter $\lambda$ is expressed through the squeezing as $\lambda=\tanh{r}$ and $|n,n\rangle$ represents the number state with the same number of photons $n$ in each of the two squeezed vacuum modes.
-TMSV states have zero displacement and their two-mode covariance matrix reads
+TMSV states have zero displacement, and their two-mode covariance matrix reads

 where the quadrature variance $V=\cosh 2r$.
-Each of the two modes of a TMSV state is in a thermal state (after tracing out another mode), which is mixed, yet the overall two-mode state is pure with $\text{det}(\gamma_\text{TMSV})=1$.
-It can be therefore seen as a purification of a single-mode thermal state.
-TMSV states are quadrature-entangled, providing maximum entanglement for the given mean photon number.
-In the limit of infinite squeezing $r \to \infty$ with perfect correlation (anti-correlation) between $\hat{x}$ ($\hat{p}$) quadratures in each of the modes, TMSV states become equivalent to an EPR pair in quantum mechanics (named after the famous Einstein-Podolsky-Rosen paradox) and are sometimes also referred to as CV EPR states.
+Each of the two modes of a TMSV state is in a thermal state (after tracing out another mode), that is mixed, yet the overall two-mode state is pure with $\text{det}(\gamma_\text{TMSV})=1$.
+It can therefore be seen as a purification of a single-mode thermal state.
+TMSV states are quadrature-entangled and provide maximum entanglement for the given mean photon number.
+In the limit of infinite squeezing $r \to \infty$ with perfect correlation (anticorrelation) between $\hat{x}$ ($\hat{p}$) quadratures in each of the modes, TMSV states become equivalent to an EPR pair in quantum mechanics (named after the well-known Einstein-Podolsky-Rosen paradox).
+They are also sometimes therefore referred to as CV EPR states.